 So when a Teams user makes or receives phone calls using a Teams client or device, the calls are transparently handled by the 8x8 phone service.
 The end user will probably not even be aware that they are using 8x8 unless they're told about it.

 8x8 desk phones are not required, but are supported.
-Customer 8x8 PBXs handle desk phones directly, rather than through the Microsoft Teams infrastructure.
+Customer 8x8 PBXs handle 8x8 desk phones directly, rather than through the Microsoft Teams infrastructure.

 All other devices and clients typically supported by Microsoft Teams are also supported by 8x8 Voice for Teams.
-So in the event of service issues with Microsoft Office 365 or Teams specifically, any assigned 8x8 desk phone would still continue to work.
+So in the event of service issues with Microsoft 365 services or Teams specifically, any assigned 8x8 desk phone would still continue to work.

 Obtaining 8x8 Voice for Microsoft Teams Service

-All requests for the 8x8 Voice for Microsoft Teams service must be directed to 8x8 Sales representatives or Partners.
+Requests for the 8x8 Voice for Microsoft Teams service must be directed to 8x8 Sales representatives or Partners.